DOM events and callbacks

 - We are attaching to the

-submitevent of theformand notclickevent of thebutton.
-This is a more generic and robust approach. - As always, we call
+submitevent of theformand notclickevent of thebutton. - We call

 preventDefaultto prevent the full page refresh. - We construct a